-Respiratory Syncytial Virus (RSV) is a virus that causes upper and lower respiratory tract infections.
-The virus is named “syncytial” based on the change in appearance that cells in the respiratory tract undergo when they’re infected by the virus, since “syncytial” is a Greek term for a cluster of cells.
+One of the respiratory syncytial virus characteristics is the change in appearance in the lung cells that occurs when there is an RSV infection.
+The virus is named “syncytial” based on the change in appearance that cells in the respiratory tract undergo when infected by the virus since “syncytial” is a Greek term for a cluster of cells.

 RSV is one of the most common viruses in the world.
 While it can affect people of all ages, RSV is more common in children ages 24 months old and younger, and it’s more likely to cause serious complications in children who are 12 months and younger.

 Symptoms of RSV

 What are the symptoms of RSV?
 Respiratory syncytial virus symptoms are similar to those of a common cold.
 RSV may cause a stuffy nose, dry cough, low-grade fever, sore throat, decreased appetite, and mild headaches.